atet/unity/README.md

 **Estimated time to completion: 15 minutes**<br>(excluding waiting times for downloads)

-* This introduction to Unity convers what's absolutely necessary to get you up and running
+* This introduction to Unity covers what's absolutely necessary to get you up and running
 * You are here because you want to **turn your dreams into reality** by developing games or productivity apps
 * We will be using Unity to make a simple Android application; advanced material is not covered here